 The data, published in the Michael White Bank Annuity Fee Income Research report, points to what could be “the onset of an overall growth period in bank annuity sales production,” White said in a news release.

 “And yet, we would not be overly enthusiastic, particularly because the regulatory environment remains hazy due to uncertainty relating to the Department of Labor’s fiduciary rule,” he added.

 The fiduciary rule, which takes effect June 9, raises investment advice standards into retirement accounts.

 Banks could benefit as independent agents decide not to sell annuities under the rule and as insurance companies redirect more annuity sales through banks, which are regulated as financial institutions.

-Bank annuity sales in the third quarter reached a record $937 billion, but the other three quarters were among the six smallest quarters in the last five years, said White, owner of Michael White Associates in Radnor, Pa.
+Bank annuity sales in the third quarter reached a record $937 million, but the other three quarters were among the six smallest quarters in the last five years, said White, owner of Michael White Associates in Radnor, Pa.

 Fourth quarter 2016 bank holding company annuity commissions fell 4.2 percent to $764.1 million compared with the year-ago period, White said, and declined 18.5 percent from the third quarter.

 Insurance brokerage fee income to bank holding companies in 2016 dipped 2 percent to $5.35 billion compared with 2015, according to the Michael White Bankinsurance Fee Income Report.